 There, loops of magnetized plasma arc continuously, not unlike their cousins in the corona above.
 They’re much smaller and hard to analyze but have long been thought to harbor the magnetically driven mechanism that releases bursts of energy in the form of nanoflares.

-After studying IRIS images, scientists just solved details of these transition region loops and detected pockets of super-hot plasma.
+After studying IRIS images, scientists just solved the details of these transition region loops and detected pockets of super-hot plasma.
 Scientists also studied the movements and temperatures of ions within the loops via the light they emit, read as spectral lines that serve as chemical “fingerprints.”

 Rice solar physicist Stephen Bradshaw said, “It’s in the emission lines where all the physics is imprinted.
 The idea was to learn how these tiny structures are heated and hope to say something about how the corona itself is heated.
 This might be a ubiquitous mechanism that operates throughout the solar atmosphere.”

 The pictures uncovered hot-spot spectra where the lines were widened by thermal and Doppler impacts, showing the components engaged with nanoflares as well as their temperatures and velocities.